adilevy1011/streaming/docs/how_to_use.md

 After the server is set up, organize the files in the media bucket and the library will build its navigation automatically.

+> **Free-tier storage limit:** This setup does not require a Supabase Pro subscription, but free projects limit individual files to **50 MB**.
+If you use a free-tier project, you will not be able to host large video files.

 ## Organizing folders

 Every first-level bucket folder that contains video files becomes a tab in the frontend.
 Folder names are used as the tab names, with the first letter capitalized.
 The names do not need to be `movies` or `shows`.